denis-beurive/oracle-dev/README.md

 # Oracle XE 21c on a Docker container

-This repository contains a Dockerfile that creates an image that provides the following environment:
+This repository contains 2 Dockerfiles.

-* Oracle Linux 8 with SSH access enabled.
+* `Dockerfiles.dev`: defines an image that contains all the developer tools (Oracle Linux 8 with SSH access enabled).
-* All the tools required for C programming.
+* `Dockerfiles.db`: defines an image that contains the Oracle XE 21c database (Oracle Linux 8 with Oracle XE 21c).

-* Oracle XE 21c database.
+## Database configuration

 The configuration file `/etc/sysconfig/oracle-xe-21c.conf` contains the following configuration: